A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 This is suggestive of the form of return used when discounting, with some similarity between $\lambda_2$ and the discount $\gamma$: indeed, the mixing time, which $1/(1-\gamma)$ must be less than for accuracy, is closely related to the relaxation time of the dynamics given by $1/(1-\lambda_2)$.

-Regardless of the similarities between the above discussion and discounting, replacing all of the above probabilities with a general discounting factor is clearly an approximation of the true differential values, and thus introduces a bias in the final results.
-Despite this, it removes the need to track the average return in order to estimate the temporal differences, which can itself introduce errors and bias into the optimization.
-Discounting can also lower variance of the gradient estimate, as discounting reduces the impact of future stochasticity on the values.
+Replacing all of the above probabilities with a general discounting factor is clearly an approximation of the true differential values, and thus introduces a bias in the final results.
+However, it removes the need to track the average return in order to estimate the temporal differences, which can itself introduce errors and bias into the optimization.
+Discounting can also lower variance of the gradient estimate, as discounting reduces the impact of stochasticity by giving less weight to the further future.
 As such, we now detail how to use discounted values to guide the evolution of the dynamical weights.